Manage Schemas in Confluent Cloud

 Role-Based Access Control (RBAC) enables administrators to set up and manage user access to Schema Registry subjects and topics.
 This allows for multiple users to collaborate on with different access levels to various resources.

 The following table describes how RBAC roles map to Schema Registry resources.
-For details on how to manage RBAC for these resources, see Manage RBAC using Confluent Cloud Console and Manage RBAC using the Confluent CLI.
-For more schema related RBAC information, see also Access Control (RBAC) for Stream Lineage and Access Control (RBAC) for Schema Linking.
+For details on how to manage RBAC for these resources, see List the role bindings for a principal, Predefined RBAC Roles on Confluent Cloud, and List the role bindings for a principal.
+For more schema related RBAC information, see also Access control (RBAC) for Stream Lineage and Access control (RBAC) for Schema Linking.

 Role Scope Read subject Write subject Delete subject Read subject compatibility Write subject compatibility Grant permissions